ScottMRafferty/Battle-Ants/README.md

 The two movement scripts may be of generic use elsewhere.

-A slider has been added to increase/decrease simulation speed but as CreatureEnhanced movement does not rely on x,y placement setting the turn speed to some values may cause the ant to do some weird stuff.
+A slider has been added to increase/decrease simulation speed but as CreatureEnhanced movement does not rely on x,y placement setting the turn speed to some values may cause the (enhanced!) ant to do some weird stuff.

 The sprites are mostly scaled so that a larger resolution will just result in a larger play area